lytves/info-bot-coin-bot/README.md

 With using webhook updates method for recieve the messages.

+Add your bot to your telegram channel and make it an administrator for send the messages.

 ---

 Has been deployed on Heroku servers.
 Put the Token of you bot and the URL of your heroku app to the Heroku environment settings: